 "My father had mastered many dialects as a student.
 He also mastered calligraphy with Chinese ink and brushes on original rice paper which his friends brought with them from China.
 As a child, I could study and observe him for hours when he was practicing his calligraphy.
 I tried to imitate him with brush and ink as best as I could.
 Very often he would paint Chinese characters for friends on paper lanes, which were glued to the inside of a restaurant window so that the painter outside could precisely copy the outlines.

 He was also frequently asked by the immigration service as an interpreter and translator, because even many Chinese people could not understand each other nor understood Dutch.
 I thought this was very amusing as a child, because I did not understand anything of the Chinese language myself.
 Unfortunately, I was not raised bilingual during my childhood.

 My father could write very beautifully and he mastered the Dutch language and spelling very well.
-It was funny when my school friends were at our home as they could understand my father with difficulty (due to his Chinese accent).
+It was funny when my school friends were at our home as they could understand my father with difficulty (due to his accent).
 It turns out I had no problem with his pronunciation, because it was a kind of second language for me that I had grown up with."

-(Right) An official document confirming my grandfather's Dutch citizenship.
+From an official document confirming my grandfather's Dutch citizenship.

 It reads as follows:

 "The Chinese petitioner Tek Suan Chen, mentioned in Article 1, under 2, was born in Tchekiang (China) in 1910 and has lived in our country since 1933.
 Partly because of his marriage to a Dutch woman, he can be considered as established.
-As a restorer, the addressee has sufficient income for himself and his people."
+As a restaurateur, the addressee has sufficient income for himself and his people."